 - Dedicated on 11/2/97 by President Gordon B. Hinckley.

 - The Uintah Stake Tabernacle was dedicated in 1907 by Joseph F. Smith.
 He said that he “would not be surprised if the day would come when a temple would be built in your midst here.”
 This became true when it turned into the temple.
 There was a 7 year old at the dedication, Porter Merrill, who heard him say that and was also at the temple dedication. source

 - The building of this temple used to be the Uintah Stake Tabernacle.
 It was the first time a building was converted into a temple. source

 - In building the temple.
 16,000 bricks were taken from the Reader Home to replace cracked and chipped bricks on the temple façade.

 - Granite plaques on the temple show the numbers 1901, 1997, and 1907.
 The first refers to the year that the walls and roof were completed, the second refers to the dedicated, and lastly the year the temple was dedicated. source

 - The Angel Moroni statue was first painted gold and later the paint was removed and given a finish of gold leaf.

-Are there any facts that’ve I missed?
+Are there any facts that I’ve missed about any of the LDS temples in Utah?
 Let me know below in the comments.
 I’d like to hear from you.